 Liszt: Sonata in B minor, S.178

-This is the second time that I listened to he Sonata in B minor, S.178 by Franz Liszt (1811 – 1886); for earlier concert performances and information on the sonata see my postings about the recital by Juan Pérez Floristán at ETH Zurich, 2017-02-07, and, from the same year, also at Lucerne’s Lukaskirche, the recital by Beatrice Rana on 2017-11-24.
+This is not the first time that I listened to the Sonata in B minor, S.178 by Franz Liszt (1811 – 1886); for earlier concert performances and information on the sonata see my postings about the recital by Juan Pérez Floristán at ETH Zurich, 2017-02-07, and, from the same year, also at Lucerne’s Lukaskirche, the recital by Beatrice Rana on 2017-11-24.
 The sonata has the following tempo annotations and time signatures:

 - Lento assai (4/4) —